§ 138A-10. Powers and duties.

 (10) Adopt procedures and guidelines to implement this Chapter.

-(11) Report annually to the General Assembly and the Governor on the Commission activities and generally on the subject of public disclosure, ethics, and conflicts of interest, including recommendations for administrative and legislative action, as the Commission deems appropriate.
+(11) Report annually to the Joint Legislative Oversight Committee on General Government and the Governor on the Commission's activities and generally on the subject of public disclosure, ethics, and conflicts of interest, including recommendations for administrative and legislative action, as the Commission deems appropriate.

 (12) Publish annually statistics on complaints filed with or considered by the State Board, including the number of complaints filed, the number of complaints referred under G.S.
 138A-12(c), the number of complaints dismissed under G.S.
 138A-12(e)(4), the number of complaints dismissed under G.S.
 138A-12(h), the number of complaints referred for criminal prosecution under G.S.
 138A-12, the number of complaints dismissed under G.S.
 138A-12(j), the number of complaints referred for appropriate action under G.S.
 138A-12(j) or G.S.
 138A-12(m)(3), and the number and age of complaints pending action by the Commission.